nteract/testbook/docs/index.rst

        notebook.execute_cell('cell1')
        assert notebook.cell_output_text('cell1') == 'hello world'

-The above snippet contains ``notebook_loader`` used in a decorator pattern, it can also be used in the context manager style as follows:
+The above snippet demonstrates ``notebook_loader`` used in a decorator pattern, it can also be used in the context manager style as follows:

 .. code-block:: python